 More information about AB 1276 can be found here.

 Business can access customizable signage in English and Spanish here.

-AND add text in GREEN: Report the use of Straws and Plastic Food Service Ware and Single-Use Food Accessories in a business or agency in the City of Alameda here.
+Report the use of Straws and Plastic Food Service Ware and Single-Use Food Accessories in a business or agency in the City of Alameda here.